CafeLogos.org

 Jesus would have had to have been dead by Passover night, the night when Joseph requested Jesus’ body from Pilate.
 Because John’s account places Jesus’ crucifixion on the preparation day, this allows for the fulfillment of Jesus’ prophecy that He would be dead three nights (Matthew 12:40) Thursday, Friday and Saturday.

 The Gospel accounts also show that Jesus rose from the dead early in the morning on the first day of the week, which would be Sunday morning.
-This is confirmed by the epistle of Barnabas, Paul’s traveling companion (the Epistle of Barnabus, Chapter 12: 9,10).
+This is confirmed by the epistle of Barnabas, Paul’s traveling companion (the Epistle of Barnabas, Chapter 12: 9,10).
 Barnabas’s epistle was included in the earliest, most complete manuscripts of the Bible, the Codex Sinaiticus.
-Barnabas states specifically in this record that Jesus rose from the dead on the “eighth day” the day after the Sabbath, which was also a Sabbath (Le 23:39).
+Barnabas states specifically in this record that Jesus rose from the dead on the “eighth day” the day after the Sabbath, which was also a Sabbath (Leviticus 23:39).
 This is why the early church met on Sunday morning.

 Because of the frequent references to the Passover in the other three gospels, it has been assumed by many that Jesus was eating the Passover meal, while John tells us that Jesus, the Lamb of God was slain on the same day the animals were sacrificed.